drussellmrichie/thenThanCorrectionProject/README.md

 * **detectThenThanComment.py** uses that classifier to predict 'then' or 'than' usage for new sentences.
 * **ThenThanCommentCorrecterSHORTENED.py** uses PRAW to grab comments from [reddit.com/r/all](reddit.com/r/all), and then uses the above detector to determine whether 'then' or 'than' usage was correct.

-So if you just clone this repo and run "python ThenThanCommentCorrecterSHORTENED.py", it should work.
+So if you just clone this repo and run:

+`python ThenThanCommentCorrecterSHORTENED.py`

+Then it should work.
 If you haven't used PRAW before, you may have to do some setup there beforehand.
 In addition, in the middle of the script, a browser window will pop up and give you an access code which you'll give back to the script (as user input) to allow you to access reddit via PRAW.

 ### Brief assessment / Future plans